[?] Subscribe To This Site

 12. Finally ask the the first volunteer what she was doing.
 When she reveals that she was 'catching the chicken', all the participants are in a split.

-14. Remind them that while the people inside were told not to speak or reveal in any way the game that was going on, the volunteers outside were not restricted in any way.
+14. Remind them that while the people inside were told not to speak or reveal in any way the training game that was going on, the volunteers outside were not restricted in any way.
 Yet they chose not to ask anybody about what was going on, rather they jumped in right away and started imitating the leader.

 15. This behaviour is true especially when the person who is communicating is a leader.